 The following is now available on the CRA Web site:

-Ottawa, November 3, 2008… The Canada Revenue Agency announced today that the maximum pensionable earnings under the Canada Pension Plan (CPP) for 2009 will be $46,300—up from $44,900 in 2008.
-The new maximum pensionable earnings amount was calculated according to a CPP legislated formula that takes into account the growth in average weekly wages and salaries in Canada.
+Ottawa, Ontario, November 3, 2009… The Canada Revenue Agency (CRA) announced today that the maximum pensionable earnings under the Canada Pension Plan (CPP) for 2010 will be $47,200—up from $46,300 in 2009.
+The new ceiling was calculated according to a CPP legislated formula that takes into account the growth in average weekly wages and salaries in Canada.

-Contributors who will earn more than $46,300 in 2009 will not be required or permitted to make additional contributions to the CPP.
+Contributors who earn more than $47,200 in 2010 are not required or permitted to make additional contributions to the CPP.

 Source: CRA Newsroom